ditsus/CCC/README.md

 # CCC

-My CCC practice repository, containing my solutions to CCC problems on [DMOJ.](https://dmoj.ca/).
+My CCC practice repository, containing some of my solutions to CCC problems on [DMOJ.](https://dmoj.ca/).